+Multitasking behavior.
 The no-tech norm successfully reduced multitasking (Table 3A).
 At each time point, students reported initiating multitasking less often and spending less time multitasking in the no-tech classroom than in the classroom where laptop use was normative.
-To illustrate, when technology was normative students reported multitasking for a median of 11 min per 75-min class by Weeks 13-14, but just 3 min per class when there was a no-tech norm, U = 38,778, p < .001.
-Examining means, students in the former classroom reported spending an average of 24% of class time multitasking (M = 17.82 of a 75-min class), as compared to 10% with the no-tech norm (M = 7.44 min), t(371.54) = 6.745, p < .001.
+To illustrate, when technology was normative students reported multitasking for a median of 11 minutes per 75-minute class by Week 13-14, but just 3 minutes per class when there was a notech norm, U=38778, p<0.001.
+Examining means, students in the former classroom reported spending an average of 24% of class time multitasking (M=17.82 of a 75-minute class), as compared to 10% with the no-tech norm (M=7.44 minutes), t(371.54)=6.745, p<0.001.
 These findings demonstrate both that the norm was effectively established-descriptively, there was less tech use in the no-tech classroom than in the control classroom-and that the professor's induction of the norm impacted students' behavior.